CISAF: A Framework for Estimating the Security Posture of Academic and Research Cyberinfrastructure: Introduction

+\begin{itemize} \item \textbf{Customized for Each AR-CI.} AR-CIs are designed and constructed by different teams and organizations; they serve different purposes, and thus have different security challenges.
+CISAF starts with a high-level architecture of an AR-CI, and its mission, and customizes the rest of the analysis to these elements.

-\item \textbf{Ease of use and actionable.} The assessment approach should be easy for researchers and DevOps to apply to their CI, without prior security training.
-The assessment should also produce actionable results, which can lead to tangible improvements in security posture. \end{itemize}
+\item \textbf{Easy to use and actionable.} CISAF assessment is easy for AR-CI teams to understand and apply.
+It produces actionable results, which can lead to tangible improvements in AR-CI security posture.

+\item \textbf{Allows for Prioritization of Mitigation.} CISAF analysis provides critical information to analysts to reason about different cybersecurity improvements, and select those that make the biggest reductions in their cyber risk. \end{itemize}

+CISAF complements existing analysis frameworks.
+It is inspired and adopts elements of MISSION CENTRIC, MBCRA, and CAVE \cite{denaray2022analysis,bakirtzis2017mission, pecharich2016mission}, specifically a mission-centric approach for prioritization of mitigation actions and attack tree construction.
+AR-CI teams could follow CISAF up with more in-depth analysis, using other approaches, such as ATT\&CK and STRIDE, on select pieces of their infrastructure that CISAF highlighted as needing improvements.